Georgia Mental Health Institute: History

-In 2022, Emory University leased the property for 99 years to a private developer, Galerie Living who plans to build on the property a senior living community.
-Due to that, all former hospital buildings on the campus will be demolished.
+In 2022, Emory University leased the property for 99 years to a private developer, Galerie Living who plans to redevelop the property as a senior living community.
+Due to this. all former hospital buildings on the campus were set for demolition, which is ongoing as of June 2026.

-In film
+In popular culture

 The Netflix series Stranger Things used the Georgia Mental Health Institute as a filming location for the in-universe location "Hawkins National Laboratory".

+The building was used as a filming location in the 2017 film Rings.

-The Institute also appears in Alex Garland's Civil War, where it is the scene of a fight between militiamen and loyalists.
+The Institute appears in Alex Garland's Civil War, where it is the scene of a fight between militiamen and loyalists.

 The building appears briefly as an exterior shot of a hospital in the 2024 film Elevation.

-DC's "Doom Patrol" takes place at "The Briarcliff" (mansion) next door and they briefly show the façade and shoot in front of it for a few scenes.
+DC's Doom Patrol takes place at "The Briarcliff" (mansion) next door and they briefly show the façade and shoot in front of it for a few scenes.

-The Vampire Diaries also filmed here.
+The Vampire Diaries was filmed here.

+The building was also used as the sole filming location in Evan Scolnick's Background Action, where an anxious superhero movie production assistant must overcome trouble working with eccentric background actors.